Sidney Crosby's Success and Achievements in Timeline

 A closer look at the biggest achievements of Sidney Crosby.
 Awards, milestones, and records that define success.

-In 1980, Wayne Gretzky was the last teenager before Sidney Crosby to lead the NHL in scoring.
+In the 1980 NHL season, Wayne Gretzky became the first teenager to lead the NHL in scoring since 1980.

-In 2005, Sidney Crosby was selected first overall by the Pittsburgh Penguins in the NHL entry draft, marking the start of his professional hockey career.
+In 2005, Sidney Crosby was selected first overall by the Pittsburgh Penguins in the NHL entry draft.
+He was highly touted and nicknamed "Sid the Kid".

 2005: Gold at World Junior Championships

-In 2005, Sidney Crosby won gold at the World Junior Championships, marking an early international triumph in his career.
+In 2005, Sidney Crosby won a gold medal at the World Junior Championships representing Canada.

 January 2007: Mark Messier Leadership Award

-In January 2007, Sidney Crosby received the Mark Messier Leadership Award for the first time.
-The award recognizes a player as a superior leader within the sport, setting a positive example through on-ice performance, motivation of team members, and a dedication to the community.
+In January 2007, Sidney Crosby received the Mark Messier Leadership Award, recognized as a "superior leader within the sport, setting a positive example through on-ice performance, motivation of team members and a dedication to the community".
+This was the first year that the award was presented monthly.

-In June 2007, Sidney Crosby won the Hart Memorial Trophy and the Lester B. Pearson Award, in addition to the Art Ross Trophy, becoming the youngest player in NHL history to win the Lester B. Pearson.
+In June 2007, Crosby won the Hart Memorial Trophy and the Lester B. Pearson Award, completing an off-season hat-trick in addition to his previously clinched Art Ross Trophy.

-On March 27, 2008, Sidney Crosby returned to the Penguins' lineup after recovering from an ankle injury, helping the team defeat the New York Islanders 3–1.
+On March 27, 2008, Crosby returned from injury to help the Penguins defeat the New York Islanders 3-1.

-In 2009, Sidney Crosby won his first Stanley Cup title in seven games against the Detroit Red Wings, becoming the youngest NHL captain to win the Stanley Cup since 1895 at 21 years, 10 months, and 5 days old.
+In 2009, Crosby won his first Stanley Cup title in seven games with the Penguins defeating the Detroit Red Wings.

-In 2009–10, Sidney Crosby received the Mark Messier Leadership Award and scored 51 goals, winning the Maurice Richard Trophy as the NHL's leading goal scorer.
+In 2009, Sidney Crosby received the Mark Messier Leadership Award and won the Maurice Richard Trophy as the NHL's leading goal scorer.

 On November 5, 2010, Sidney Crosby began a 25-game point streak against the Anaheim Ducks.